 We’re all familiar with the effects that social distancing, self-quarantine, and canceled in-person services are having on our day-to-day lives.
 That’s why we’ve made it our mission to help ease the stress and boredom by offering fun activities, and virtual resources and educational opportunities for all ages.
 We’ll be posting information about all of our favorite educational activities, lessons, and tools along with some great external resources.
 Plus, all of them are free!
 We’re working hard to build more resources, and will be adding to our #AtHomeWithAPH resources page on a regular basis (be sure to bookmark it)

-Virtual ExCEL Academy
+Virtual ExCEL Camp

 APH Activities and Resources

-- Check out our playlists on Youtube to learn about BrailleBlaster, Code Jumper, our previous webinars and more!
-You can find them here
+- Check out our product playlists on YouTube to learn about Code Jumper, MATT Connect, our new embossers, PageBlaster and PixBlaster, and more!
+You can find them here.

 - Using APH products at home?
-Access our online catalog of manuals to make sure you’re getting the most out of our educational tools
+Access our online catalog of manuals to make sure you’re getting the most out of our educational tools.

 - Get the braille you need – fast!
-Learn about our free NIMAS-to-braille translation service
+Learn about our free NIMAS-to-braille translation service.

 - We have a new web app that tests your typing skills.
-Try out Typer and let us know what you think
+Try out Typer and let us know what you think.

 Access the APH File Repository